An Unnatural History of Britain: In Search of Our Obscure and Non-native Species

 Amanda Becker

-When the Supreme Court overturned the constitutional right to abortion care by way of Dobbs v.
+When the US Supreme Court overturned the constitutional right to abortion care by way of Dobbs v.
 Jackson Women’s Health Organization, the country was thrown into chaos.

 In You Must Stand Up, Nieman Fellow Amanda Becker provides a real-time portrait of the creative resistance that unfolded in America's first year without the protections of Roe v.
 Wade.
 Becker traces the story of the people rising to meet these new challenges – doctors and staffers turning to new financial and medical models to remain open and provide abortions, volunteers campaigning against anti-abortion ballot initiatives, and medical students fighting to learn to provide what can be life-saving care.